 With a two decade history of leadership in achieving equity for women and girls, Patrick has led local, state and national nonprofits focused on improving the status of women and girls in education, employment and the arts.
 From 1995 to 1999, Patrick led The Women's Philharmonic, a national organization devoted to increasing the presence and public awareness of women in classical music.
 Prior to that, Patrick served as Director of Girls Count, a coalition of Colorado organizations partnered to promote girls' educational achievement, particularly in math, science and technology and led Mi Casa Women's Resource Center, an organization that advances self-sufficiency primarily for low-income Latinas and youth.
 She has served on the faculty of the University of Colorado at Denver and Regis University, where she taught program development and evaluation.
 She also worked as a researcher and program evaluator in the public and private sectors.

 In addition, Patrick serves on the California Office of Women's Health Advisory Board, the Policy Committee of Northern California Grantmakers and remains an active member of the Funders Network on Population, Reproductive Health and Rights, the Neighborhood Funders Group, Grantmakers in Aging and numerous other professional associations.

-Nina Tassler was named President, CBS Entertainment, in September 2004.
+Nina Tassler was named Chairman, CBS Entertainment, in February 2014.
 She reports directly to Leslie Moonves, President and CEO, CBS Corporation.